 Snake mites feed on snake blood.
 Mites are a kind of parasite (an ectoparasite), which means a parasite that lives outside of their host’s body.

-This is opposed to other parasites like tapeworms, which live inside the hose, and are called endoparasites.
-Snake mites feed on your snake’s blood.
+This is opposed to other parasites, like tapeworms, which live inside the host.
+These are called endoparasites.

 Can Mites Kill My Snake?

-One mite, while annoying, is no real problem.
-However, a group of a hundred mites requires a hundred times more blood.
 Your snake’s blood is a finite resource, and if enough mites are feeding on it, then this can cause anemia.
-Mites can, therefore, be an indirect killer.
+Mites can be an indirect killer.

 Not only that, but mites cause irritation, inflammation, and stress.
 Inflammation is a sign of infection, which can be deadly.
-Stress is another unlikely killer, again, indirectly causing early mortality.
+Stress is another killer, again, indirectly causing early mortality in snakes.

 How Long Can Snake Mites Live?

-Snake mites have a life cycle of between two and three weeks.
-This means that they turn from a freshly laid egg into a fully-grown snake mite in that timeframe, but they can live for even longer.
+Snake mites have a life cycle of between 2 and 3 weeks.
+This means that they turn from a freshly-laid egg into a fully-grown snake mite in that timeframe, but they can live for longer.

-In total, they will live for up to 40 days, the first two or three days of which are spent as an egg.
+In total, snake mites will live for up to 40 days, the first two or three days of which are spent as an egg.

 How Did My Snake Get Mites?

-There are many sources that you have to watch out for.
-Depending on your snake’s enclosure and the way that you rear them, you should be able to tell where they came from.
+Depending on your snake’s enclosure and the way that you rear them, you should be able to determine the origins of snake mites.

 1) From the Pet Store

 In pet stores, you commonly see snakes housed together.
-You also see employees who aren’t experts with snakes regularly handling them without washing their hands.
+You also see employees regularly handling snakes without washing their hands.

-Once a small infestation of mites has established itself, it can quickly spread to every snake in the store.
-Then, once they’re there, they’re very hard to get rid of.
-And even if they were completely eradicated, they would no doubt be back again soon from a new wild-caught snake.
+Once a small infestation of mites has established itself, it can quickly spread.
+Then, once they’re there, they can be very hard to remove.

 2) Snakes Sharing an Enclosure

-That’s because mites don’t just live on the snake, but in their environment too.
-They therefore quickly spread from one snake to another.
+Mites don’t just live on the snake, but in their environment.
+They, therefore, quickly spread from one snake to another.

-Say for example that you have a massive tank with five snakes in it.
+Imagine that you have a large tank with five snakes.
 You then buy another snake from a breeder, but unbeknownst to you, the snake has mites.
 It will only be a matter of days before the rest of the snakes have mites.

 3) Infested Preowned Enclosures

-If you buy a second-hand enclosure, there’s a chance that it could be infested.
-Mites live in cracks and crevices and are difficult to get rid of.
+If you get a second-hand enclosure, there’s a chance that it could be infested.
+Mites live in cracks and crevices and are difficult to remove.

-So, if you buy a pre-used enclosure, there’s every chance that it could have had mites or even just eggs in it.
-If it did, then it will only take a matter of two weeks for one mite to become a full-blown infestation.
+So, if you buy a pre-used enclosure, there’s every chance that it could have had mites and their eggs in it.

-Only buy brand new enclosures rather than second-hand or from a thrift store.
-It is as simple as that.
+Only purchase brand new enclosures.
 If you must purchase a second-hand tank, clean it thoroughly with anti-mite spray before use.
-The same applies to anything that you buy from a thrift store for your snake.

-Alternatively, make sure that you buy an enclosure that doesn’t have corners.
+Alternatively, make sure that you get an enclosure that doesn’t have corners.
 Take glass enclosures, for example.
 These are rectangular/square with clearly defined cracks and corners for mites to hide in.
-Smooth plastic enclosures are better, at least concerning mite infestations.
+Smooth plastic enclosures are better, at least with respect to preventing mite infestations.

 4) Direct Contact with Other Snakes

-This is more likely if the female snake isn’t yours, for example, and you don’t know how well the other owner takes care of their pet.
+This is more likely if the female snake isn’t yours, for example, and you don’t know how well the other owner takes care of his snake.
 This could also occur if you’re handling two of your pets at the same time.

 If you’re planning on having your snake mate with another snake, make sure they’re healthy.
-This includes checking for mites and infections, and also seeing if they’re generally healthy (not overweight or underweight, not retaining their shed skin, and appearing curious/active).
+This includes checking for mites.

-However, wild-caught snakes are almost always infested.
-In the wild, they can easily catch mites from other snakes during mating, fighting, or just from their environment.
+Wild-caught snakes are almost always infested with mites.
+They catch mites from other snakes during mating, fighting, or their natural environment.

-If you’re getting a brand-new snake as a pet, pick one that was bred in captivity.
-Don’t assume that just because you’re buying from a breeder, that your snake wasn’t wild.
+If you’re getting a snake as a pet, pick one that was bred in captivity.
+Don’t assume that just because you’re buying from a breeder that your snake wasn’t wild.
 The rarer the species, the more likely that it was wild-caught.

 6) Contact with You

-It’s easy.
-Any time that you hold a snake wash your hands straight after.
+When you hold a snake, sterilize your hands straight after.
 This isn’t just important because of mites, but because of infections as well.
-Most snakes carry salmonella on their skin, which can cause diarrhea, fever, cramps and similar.
+Snakes carry salmonella on their skin, which can cause diarrhea, fever, and cramps.